 1.Enjoy City Views from Bratislava Castle

-You can stop at a lower lever, before reaching the castle, and glance over orange roofs of apartment houses.
-The best views, however, open up at the upper level, right in front of Bratislava’s main attraction.
-Not only the orange tiles of the roofs, but the whole city including the Danube River gracefully present themselves from here.
+You can stop at a lower level, before reaching the castle, and glance over orange roofs of apartment houses.
+The best views, however, open up at the upper level, right in front of the Bratislava’s main attraction.
+Not only the orange tiles of the roofs, but the whole city, including the Danube River, gracefully present themselves from here.

 2. Enter the Old Town through Michael’s Gate